Architectural Facade Elements: A Complete Guide to How They Are Made

 1/11

-CEMENT CONCRETE DECORS (architectural concrete*, reconstituted stone, cast stone, arch stone, arch concrete, decorative concrete, VDT)
+CAST CONCRETE ELEMENTS (architectural concrete*, reconstituted stone, cast stone, arch stone, arch concrete, decorative concrete, VDT)

-These are full-bodied cement-bonded concrete decors in demand in areas of high contact load and passability.
+These are solid, cement-bonded concrete elements, in demand in areas of heavy contact and foot traffic.

 The binder is white Portland cement.
-Fillers fine silica sand and plasticizers to tamp the semi-dry mass.
-Do not make the mortar liquid, in order to avoid shrinkage and cracks in the finished product.
+The fillers are fine silica sand plus plasticizers that allow the semi-dry mix to be tamped.
+The mix is not made wet, in order to avoid shrinkage and cracking in the finished product.

-The quality is affected by the brand of cement, quality and moisture content of sand and aggregate, the ratio of water and plasticizer, the quality of vibrocompression and drying with steaming.
+Quality depends on the grade of cement, the quality and moisture content of the sand and aggregate, the water-to-plasticizer ratio, and the quality of the vibrocompression and steam curing.

-The product is obtained by casting with the vibration of the form.
+The product is made by casting with the mold on a vibrating table.

-*Architectural concrete, arch concrete, artificial stone are now very general terms that can imply all kinds of "decorative" concrete, on any binder.
-However, before the term was used to refer to the material of cement concrete with decorative properties, without fiber reinforcement, it is this technology appeared first and is still used today.
+*Architectural concrete, arch concrete, and artificial stone are now very broad terms that can refer to all sorts of "decorative" concrete on any binder.
+Originally, however, the term meant a cement concrete with decorative qualities and no fiber reinforcement; this was the first such technology and is still in use today.

 The process of installing the decorative concrete fragments